 Teresa Gerner is the MtS Project and Event Coordinator.
 Teresa leads various special projects & events that advance the mission of MtS, and works closely with the Board of Directors and Committees to ensure good governance of the organization.
 Connect with Teresa about MtS events, including the In Conversation Webinar Series and governance.

 Anna Jacob is responsible for ensuring robust financial management and compliance through the development and implementation of effective and efficient policies and procedures, facilitation of projects, budgeting, and annual financial and corporate reporting.
 Connect with Anna about any reporting, policy, budgetary, or financial matters.

 April supports training development and delivery for practitioners, policymakers, and researchers to build their capacity for preventing youth homelessness.
-April liaises between content creation and delivery of user-centred e-modules, in-person virtual training, and workshops to meet cross-sector needs to shift towards prevention.
-April also supports operations and governance of the LivEx network.
-Connect with April on training and technical assistance, capacity-building in prevention, or working with the LivEx Network.
+April liaises between content creation and delivery of learning to meet cross-sector needs to shift towards prevention.
+Connect with April on training and technical assistance, research personnel training, capacity-building in prevention,

 Abi is passionate about research, community and international development.
 She is motivated by principles of equity and learning.
 Abi is keen to use her project management, research, communication and administrative skills to support the work of Making the Shift.
 Abi has a variety of experiences in the non-profit and education sectors.
 Abi holds a B.S. in Psychology from the University of Toronto and completed her post-graduate from Humber College in International Development.

 Coordinator – MtS Scholars with Lived Experience (LivEx)